Top of page

 Funding:

 We encourage students to explore the funding opportunities available through the Emory Pathways Center.
-The Pathways Center internship minimum required hours to receive funding (240 hours over 8 weeks) and application deadline (April 30) differ from the ENVS requirements.
-Students who apply through the Pathways Center should submit a copy of their offer letter to the ENVS Internship Coordinator or ENVS Internship Administrator to confirm that the internship meets the environmental science related requirements to fulfill the Independent Study in ENVS.
+The Pathways Center internship minimum required hours to receive funding (240 hours over 8 weeks) and application deadline (March 31) differ from the ENVS requirements.
+Students who apply through the Pathways Center should submit a copy of their approved offer letter to the ENVS Internship Coordinator or ENVS Internship Administrator to confirm that the internship meets the environmental science related requirements to fulfill the Independent Study in ENVS.

 Fall or spring enrollment guidelines:

 Submit ENVS Internship Application signed by your internship supervisor.
-Once approved, you will be enrolled in ENVS 497 for four credits
+Once approved, you will be enrolled in ENVS 497: Undergraduate Internship (4 credits).

 Summer enrollment guidelines: